Bertram Heyn: Higher command

 Ceylon Volunteer Force and Colonel F. C. de Saram, Deputy Commandant; implicated and arrested, Heyn was appointed Commandant, Ceylon Volunteer Force and began restructuring regiments involved in the coup as majority were volunteer regiments.
 Colonel A.R.
 Udugama succeeded Heyn as Chief of Staff.
 In January 1964, when the Army Commander Major General H.W.G.
 Wijeyekoon was forced to retire, he was succeeded by Colonel Udugama who was below Heyn in the army seniority list.
 Given that the officers connected to the attempted coup were all Christian, Prime Minister Sirima Bandaranaike had preferred appointing Udugama over the more senior Heyn, given that the former was a Buddhist and kinsmen from a Kandyan Radala family.

 Army commander

-In July 1966, Major General Udugama was suspended and arrested under emergency regulations following allegations of attempting stage a coup against the government of Prime Minister Dudley Senanayake.
+In July 1966, Major General Udugama was suspended and arrested under emergency regulations following allegations of attempting to stage a coup against the government of Prime Minister Dudley Senanayake.
 Colonel Heyn, who was acting army commander in Major General Udugama's absence abroad, continued until he was confirmed as army commander on 11 November 1966 with the promotion to the rank of brigadier.
 He was later promoted to the rank of major general and held the post until his retirement on 30 September 1967.